kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

     ...
 ```

-Create the git repo and simulate a build and deployment to server.
+Create the git repo and simulate a build and deployment to server:

 ```shell {.command}
 create_git_repo_in_tmp
 simulate_build